-People can become addicted to drugs or alcohol no matter their handicap, disability or personal physical challenge.
-This sometimes makes individuals particularly more vulnerable to becoming involved in substance abuse, because of the various challenges that this can bring about in the person's life.
+Individuals can become addicted to drugs no matter their handicap, disability or personal physical challenge.
+This sometimes makes people particularly more vulnerable to becoming involved in drug or alcohol use, because of the various challenges that this can bring about in the person's life.
 This is true for those people in the deaf and hearing impaired community as well, and treatment for substance abuse and addiction is sometimes needed.
-Deaf or hearing impaired persons will require ASL or other assistance as part of their treatment needs, and there are drug and alcohol treatment centers available which provide these services.
+Deaf or hearing impaired persons will need ASL or other assistance as part of their treatment needs, and there are drug and alcohol rehabilitation programs available which provide these services.
 Professional treatment counselors who know ASL and can provide other necessary assistance to deaf or hearing impaired substance abusers.

-There are more and more Spanish speaking clients enrolling into drug rehabilitation facilities every day needing help.
-Because Spanish is such a widespread language in this country, many substance abuse treatment programs are prepared to deliver services to Spanish speaking clients.
-Additionally, many counselors and therapists make it a point to learn the language so as to be able to provide the treatment and care needed for Spanish speaking people.
+There are more and more Spanish speaking clients walking into substance abuse rehabilitation programs every day needing help.
+Because Spanish is such a prevalent language in this country, many drug and alcohol treatment facilities are capable of providing treatment services to Spanish speaking people.
+Additionally, many treatment professionals make it a point to learn the language so as to be able to provide the support and care needed for Spanish speaking individuals.

-Those who speak other languages, other than English that is, should receive drug or alcohol treatment which is on par with English speakers.
-Those who speak other languages should not feel that their treatment opportunities are limited or inferior because they don't speak English.
-There are many drug and alcohol rehabilitation centers available which provide services to those who speak foreign languages, all of which offer various programs to choose from.
-For example, some drug rehabilitation programs which provide services for those who speak other languages are only short term rehab facilities, but there are more long term options available.
-Foreign language speakers can consult with a treatment professional in their area to choose a drug rehabilitation facility that provides rehabilitation services in their specific language.
+Individuals who speak other languages, other than English that is, should receive drug or alcohol treatment which is on par with English speakers.
+Speakers of other languages should not feel that their treatment opportunities are limited or inferior because they don't speak English.
+There are many drug rehab centers available which cater to those who speak foreign languages, all of which provide a variety of programs to choose from.
+For example, some drug treatment facilities which cater to individuals who speak other languages are only short term programs, and others are longer term programs.
+Foreign language speakers can seek the advice from an addiction professional in their area to choose a drug rehab program that provides rehabilitation services in their specific language.

-Self payment drug and alcohol rehab centers are an excellent alternative to other types of rehab facilities i.e. private medical insurance and state funded facilities.
-People who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
+Self payment drug treatment facilities are an excellent alternative to other types of rehabilitation facilities i.e. private medical insurance and state funded programs.
+Individuals who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their substance abuse treatment program.
-To learn more about self payment at a specific program, make contact with a drug or alcohol rehabilitation facility and ask about their payment options.
-It is a good idea to contact several programs so that you have a comparison of your choices with regards to rehab options and payment options.
+It just means that self payment is their primary method of covering the cost of their substance abuse rehab program.
+To learn more about self payment at a specific program, contact a drug or alcohol treatment center and inquire as to their payment options.
+It is a good idea to contact several programs so that you have a comparison of your choices regarding treatment options and payment methods.

-Medicaid is a type of health insurance which is offered to individuals in certain low-income tax brackets.
-Eligibility for Medicaid depends greatly on income and other factors including whether or not the person has dependents and if they receive any other financial assistance.
-Medicaid may even cover the costs associated with drug or alcohol rehab, and there are a lot of drug and alcohol rehab programs throughout the country which are covered through Medicaid.
-Most drug and alcohol rehab programs which are covered through Medicaid may only provide a limited treatment curriculum and may only supply such treatment on a short term basis, typically 30 days or less.
-Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to acquire the full rewards of such a program.
+Medicaid is a type of health insurance which is made available to people in certain low-income tax brackets.
+Eligibility for Medicaid is dependent on income and other circumstances such as whether or not the individual has dependents and if they receive any other financial assistance.
+Medicaid may even cover the costs associated with drug or alcohol rehabilitation, and there are many drug rehab facilities throughout the country which are covered through Medicaid.
+Many drug rehabilitation programs which are covered through Medicaid may only deliver a limited treatment curriculum and may only supply such treatment on a short term basis, typically 30 days or less.
+People who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to acquire the full benefits of such a program.

 Drug addiction and alcoholism affects many older Americans and seniors, and this issue is projected to only worsen in the coming years.
-Seniors who are covered by Medicare, an insurance program funded through the federal government for Americans in this age bracket, can use their benefits to receive vital treatment services for drug or alcohol addiction at a wide variety of drug rehabilitation facilities around the country.
-Medicare covers both inpatient and outpatient rehabilitation facilities, and seniors who are in need of help can consult with their primary care physician to choose a treatment program covered by Medicare which would fit his or her particular needs.
+Seniors who are covered by Medicare, an insurance program funded through the federal government for Americans in this age bracket, can use their Medicare benefits to receive vital treatment services for drug or alcohol addiction at a wide variety of drug and alcohol treatment programs around the country.
+Medicare covers both inpatient and outpatient treatment facilities, and seniors who are in need of treatment can consult with their primary care physician to choose a treatment program covered by Medicare which would fit his or her particular needs.

-Some people are covered through state financed insurance because they do not qualify for Medicaid.
-Some states however offer affordable health insurance to those individuals who cannot afford private health insurance plans.
-State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a variety of drug rehab centers around the country.
-State financed insurance other than Medicaid may cover both inpatient or outpatient drug treatment providers.
-To find out which rehab programs will accept state financed insurance, consult a drug and alcohol treatment advisor.
+Some people are covered through state financed insurance because they do not meet the eligibility requirements for Medicaid.
+Some states however offer state financed health insurance to those who cannot afford private health insurance.
+State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a wide variety of drug and alcohol rehab programs around the country.
+State financed insurance other than Medicaid may cover both outpatient or inpatient substance abuse rehab providers.
+To find out which rehabilitation facilities will accept state financed insurance, speak with a drug and alcohol treatment specialist.

-When someone is addicted to drugs or alcohol and is seeking help, there are many effective substance abuse treatment programs accept private health insurance.
-Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective drug or alcohol rehab facilities which provide an inpatient or residential stay for at least 90 days are also an available option.
-These programs which accept private health insurance can differ in terms of treatment curriculum, but those individuals who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug treatment facility.
-For more information, consult with an addiction specialist at a substance abuse rehabilitation center in your area to find out which programs your private health insurance will cover.
+When someone is addicted to drugs or alcohol and is looking for help, many effective drug treatment programs accept private health insurance.
+Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective drug or alcohol rehab centers which offer an inpatient or residential stay for at least 90 days are also an available option.
+These programs which accept private health insurance can differ in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol treatment program.
+For additional information, consult with an addiction specialist at a substance abuse rehab center in your area to see which services your private health insurance will cover.